The CAMBA Trail Steward Program

 - Leaf blowing goals and methods

 - All the trail maps you could ever need

 - Folding saw that you can carry in your pack

 - Use of CAMBA hand tools and power tools (when properly certified), so that you do not have to use your own.

-- An exclusive Trail Steward Hoody and T-shirt
+- Trail Steward T-shirt

 - Invitation to training and special events exclusively available to CAMBA Trail Stewards